lyndon025/playtested/src/content/article/2023-02-18-monster-hunter-with-a-builder-twist--full-review---wild-hearts.md

 ---
-title: "Monster Hunter with a 'builder' twist | Full Review - Wild Hearts"
+author: lyndonguitar
+category: Review
-description: "Wild Hearts may look like a Monster Hunter-clone at surface level, but it’s much more than that, with various twists and additions to the formula by way of incorporating elements from other games like Fortnite, Ark: Survival, and even Death Stranding."
+description: 'Wild Hearts may look like a Monster Hunter-clone at surface level, but it’s much more than that, with various twists and additions to the formula by way of incorporating elements from other games like Fortnite, Ark: Survival, and even Death Stranding.'
+featured: false
 pubDate: 2023-02-18
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "wild-hearts™"]
+tags:
-featured: false
+- taptap
+- wild-hearts™
-thumb: "/images/reviews/2023-02-18-monster-hunter-with-a-builder-twist--full-review---wild-hearts-0.avif"
+thumb: /images/reviews/2023-02-18-monster-hunter-with-a-builder-twist--full-review---wild-hearts-0.avif
+title: Monster Hunter with a 'builder' twist | Full Review - Wild Hearts
 ---

 <div class="gallery">